-- Characteristic: promoting the aspect of neutrality - Function: to see things impartially - Manifestation: subsiding of attraction and repulsion

-• Proximate cause: reflection upon the fact that all beings inherit the results of their own kamma

-"Equanimity" is evenness of mind towards all beings and all phenomena, remaining calm and unruffled toward both the pleasant and the unpleasant.
-Out of all the pāramīs, equanimity is last in the sequence because it is the most difficult to perfect.
-The eight worldly conditions (aṭṭha loka-dhammā) always influence the emotions of ordinary people; their emotions go up and down as conditions change.
+- Characteristic: promoting the aspect of neutrality - Function: to see things impartially - Manifestation: subsiding of attraction and repulsion - Proximate cause: reflection upon the fact that all beings inherit the results of their own kamma20 difficult to perfect.
+The eight worldly conditions 21 (attha loka-dhammā) always influence the emotions of ordinary people; their emotions go up and down as conditions change.
 If the situation is agreeable, one will get butterflies in one's stomach and feels as if floating on air.
 On the other hand, if one meets difficulty, one is distressed and resorts to weeping and wailing.